 We offer a number of programs that provide training in bioethics to individuals from a wide range of fields.
 They range from week-long courses with no prior bioethics requirements, to intensive year-long programs aimed at supporting the development of institutional capacity in research ethics and bioethics in nations around the globe.

-Students explore bioethics in an interactive, intensive course format covering both theory and practical application for the fields of public health, the life sciences, medicine, nursing, and law.
+Explore the fascinating interdisciplinary world of bioethics in an interactive, intensive weeklong summer institute.
+Leading bioethics faculty cover both theory and practical application for fields including public health, the life sciences, medicine, nursing, and law.

 WHO CAN ATTEND

 Prior coursework or experience in bioethics is not required.
 For more information about the Summer Institute in Bioethics, please contact Penny White, Sr. Academic Program Coordinator.

 Basics of Bioethics (2 credits)

 An introduction to the foundational approaches to bioethics and discussion of their application from both a historical and contemporary perspective.

 Introduction to Ethics of U.S. and International Human Subject Research (2 credits)

 An introduction to the ethics of human subject research allowing participants to apply what they learn to case examples from the U.S. and international settings.

 Conceptual and Evidential Foundations of Health Equity and Social Justice (4 credits)